PERMANENT HOUSING REQUIREMENTS

 How Do I Get In?

 Many of our Permanent Housing Program participants are graduates of The Fouse Center Program.
 To be considered, potential candidates must be able to pay a subsidized rent and be able to live in a community housing situation with other men.
-For more information about this program please contact our Case Manager, Calvin Thomas or call 410-609-1224.
+For more information about this program please contact our Case Manager, at call 410-609-1224.